 As a manager, your job will vary daily as you deal with new challenges, unique issues, and demanding time constraints.
 Creativity is a huge asset in dealing with the myriad of hurdles that come your way each day, as it will help you find solutions to problems you have never before encountered.
 Additionally, being creative will help you find new ways to motivate your team and encourage higher quality in their work.

 Being organised is an exceptionally underrated skill.
 Were you the one in university to hand in essays several days early?
 Are you the one who organises accommodation and transport for holidays?
 This attribute is vital in any management role, even if it is one of the less glamorous ones.

 Effective management takes organisation.
 Organisation of tasks, employees, priorities, meetings, and everything in between.
 This skill will help you coordinate between departments and ensure deadlines are met, and to have real strategies to meet and exceed targets.

 Fortunately, you can boost your organisation skills with management courses anywhere in the country.

 4. Listening skills.

 Listening skills are related to, but ultimately different from, good communication skills.
 Someone who is a strong listener is able to take on feedback without getting defensive, truly listen to issues from staff and employees alike, and to really understand what’s needed in any situation.

 If you’re not listening properly, it’s easy to write off issues or misunderstand the real problem at hand.
 But those who do listen can accurately assess, and therefore work to fix or improve, any situation.

 Listening skills are another area you can improve through leadership courses.

-For more articles on the ins and outs of business, including marketing insights and current affairs for small business, check out the Yellow Business Hub.
+For more articles on the ins and outs of business, including marketing insights and current affairs for small business, check out the Yellow Pages Business Hub.